 Post-Partum Depression is a real thing.

-But using a drug to mask the symptoms may not be the most effective course of action; especially at $30K!
+But using a drug to mask the symptoms may not be the most effective course of action - especially at $30K!
 Yikes!!!
 (See article)

 I experienced depression while in college after my grandmother passed away.
 But over the years I’ve learned that there are multiple factors involved here.

 - Gut imbalance – since the majority of your neurotransmitters are manufactured in the gut, we obviously need to look there.
-Gut inflammation due to poor diet is the primary cause for gut disturbances.
+Gut inflammation due to poor diet is the primary cause of gut disturbances.
 If you don't get your gut right, nothing else will really be that effective.
 That's the main reason why people "try" things and don't seem to get the results they want.
-The protocols I layout in Total Gut Restore Course is the foundational approach that we'd use if you were getting treated directly by me.
+The protocols I layout in the Total Gut Restore Course is the foundational approach that we'd use if you were getting treated directly by me.

 - Not enough sun – this one is pretty obvious.
 When I was in Oregon it rained a lot, plus I was cooped up in the classroom all day long.
 This may be the same issue for most moms postpartum.
 You’re tired, staying indoors with baby during the day when the sun is out.
 This has a lot to do with balancing out your circadian rhythms.
 And having a brand new baby throws that out the window.
 Unfortunately, you can't shortcut nature.
 But there are things you can do to try and make ends meet here.

 - Make an effort to wake with the sun and then shut down the lights when the sun goes down.